Finance and Accounting MSc

 A 14-week placement in firms within sectors such as corporate finance, asset management, insurance, trade associations and financial media can significantly improve your job prospects upon graduating.
 Not only will this give you the opportunity to apply what you learn in lectures, you'll gain insight into current matters in the sector.
 You'll also develop your professional skills, like teamwork, communication and problem-solving, which will make you a more rounded, employable candidate when it comes to securing a job.

 The Department of Economics and Finance is proud to be celebrating 20 years of taught postgraduate education in finance.
 Former students from our MSc programmes are now teaching themselves in the Australian Business School, EdHec Business School, Nice, Glasgow University and Oslo Business School.
 Other MSc students hold senior positions in financial institutions including the Bank of Cyprus, HSBC in Istanbul, Standard Life in the UK and TD Bank Financial Group in Canada.

 Many of our graduates also hold positions in accountancy and professional services, finance and banking, and business and management consultancy.
 The programme aims to introduce the students not only to the economics of finance and accounting but more importantly to establish the links between the changing nature of financial markets, institutions and investors' decisions.
 Our graduates are thus highly employable in the finance sector.

 The MSc in Finance and Accounting is designed to develop specific subject knowledge alongside a set of highly valuable and transferable employability skills, including:

-- Applying a methodical approach to analyse information critically, assessing all aspect of a situation and evaluating possible solutions
+- applying a methodical approach to analyse information critically, assessing all aspects of a situation and evaluating possible solutions.

-- Developing organisational skills such as learning to think logically, pay attention to detail and organise the time and work efficiently.
+- developing organisational skills such as learning to think logically, pay attention to detail and organising yourtime and work efficiently.

 Graduate School workshops